 USGA leadership and our Davis Program advisory committee have suggested the following specific priorities to help investigators refine proposals to this call.
-Note that these priorities do not replace the previous strategic initiatives.
+Note that the priorities in blue text also are called out as our key priority research areas in the accompanying call for proposals.
+Beyond this exception, these priorities do not replace the call for proposals or the previous strategic initiatives.
 Rather, they should help develop specific hypotheses and research objectives that fit within the four initiatives.